A Simple Guide to Mortgage Funds and Investments

 How long have mortgage funds been around?

-As mentioned above, there are a few different forms of mortgage funds, each with their own pros and cons.
-The 3 main structures include a pooled fund, a contributory fund and a debenture fund.
+As we mentioned above, there are different types of mortgage funds, each with their pros and cons.
+The three main structures include a pooled fund, a contributory fund, and a debenture fund.

-A pooled mortgage fund, as the name suggests, pools investors money and then lends it out across multiple mortgages.
-The investor receives a set fixed return for a fixed period or term and makes no decisions as to which mortgages the funds are invested in.
-The rate or returns on this form are typically lower and suits a more passive investor.
-The investors usually all share in the lending risk across the entire portfolio of mortgages.
+As the name suggests, a pooled mortgage fund pools investor’s money before lending it out across multiple mortgages.
+The investor receives a fixed return for a fixed period and has no input into which mortgages the funds are invested.
+All investors in the pool share the lending risk across a portfolio of mortgages.

-- Slightly Lower returns (the fund has to pay interest to investors even when the funds have not yet been on lent resulting in lower returns).
+- Lower rates of return.
+The fund has to pay investor interest even if the funds have not been repaid, hence lower returns

-- No direct control of where funds are invested
+- No direct control over where the funds are being invested

-As an investor, is important to read the PDS to in sure you understand the exposure to assets and the security properties of the fund (i.e. you may not rural properties or development funding etc.
+As an investor, it is essential to read the PDS to fully understand your exposure to assets and the security properties included in the fund (e.g. does the fund include rural properties or development funding?).

 Contributory or select funds

-A contributory mortgage fund or what’s often called a select mortgage fund or a direct mortgage fund, allows the investor to select the mortgages they will be contributing to.
-They normally can select mortgages taking into consideration things like loan purpose, location, term and interest rate.
-The investors exposure is usually limited to the particular mortgages they choose.
+A contributory mortgage fund is often called a select mortgage fund or a direct mortgage fund.
+It allows the investor to select the mortgages they will be contributing to.
+Investors choose mortgages based on a risk profile that they feel comfortable, with considerations around loan purpose, location, term, and interest rate.
+The investor’s risk exposure is generally limited to the particular mortgage they choose to invest in.

-As you can see select investments are stand alone investments which means there is no exposure to a pool of mortgages.
-If another loan to the mortgage fund defaults it won’t affect your loan.
-Whether contributed or pooled, the scheme is structured as a managed investment scheme.
-This is a trust where the investor gets units in the trust which correlate to their rights whether pooled or to a specific mortgage.
+Regardless of whether the investment is contributed or pooled, the scheme itself is structured as a managed investment scheme.
+In other words, this is a Trust, where the investor gets units in the trust that correlate to their rights, whether it is to a pooled or specific mortgage.